tullingedk/booking/README.md

-# datorklubben-booking
+# tullingedk/booking

 Booking system for Tullinge gymnasium datorklubb.
 Initial revision was coded during 2018, major overhaul in 2019 (split application into three).
+Made open-source in 2020 and rewritten again.

 Production application is available at [booking.tgdk.se](https://booking.tgdk.se).